You get a bonus - 1 coin for daily activity. Now you have 1 coin

 Title page of the 1621 edition of Diophantus of Alexandria's Arithmetica, translated into Latin by Claude Gaspard Bachet de Méziriac

 Very little is known about Diophantus of Alexandria; he probably lived in the third century AD, that is, about five hundred years after Euclid.
 Six out of the thirteen books of Diophantus's Arithmetica survive in the original Greek and four more survive in an Arabic translation.
-The Arithmetica is a collection of worked-out problems where the task is invariably to find rational solutions to a system of polynomial equations, usually of the form or .
+The Arithmetica is a collection of worked-out problems where the task is invariably to find rational solutions to a system of polynomial equations, usually of the form Number theory or Number theory.
 Thus, nowadays, a Diophantine equations a polynomial equations to which rational or integer solutions are sought.

 While Greek astronomy probably influenced Indian learning, to the point of introducing trigonometry,[26] it seems to be the case that Indian mathematics is otherwise an indigenous tradition;[27] in particular, there is no evidence that Euclid's Elements reached India before the 18th century.[28]